Colorado State vs. New Mexico Predictions, College Basketball BetMGM Promo Codes, & Picks - January 2

 Spread & Total Prediction for Colorado State vs. New Mexico

-Colorado State has compiled a 7-3-0 record against the spread this season, while New Mexico is 8-3-0.
-The Rams are 5-5-0 and the Lobos are 4-7-0 in terms of going over the point total.
-Over the past 10 contests, Colorado State is 7-3 against the spread and 9-1 overall while New Mexico has gone 7-3 against the spread and 9-1 overall.
+Colorado State's record against the spread this season is 7-3-0, while New Mexico's is 8-3-0.
+A total of five out of the Rams' games this season have gone over the point total, and four of the Lobos' games have gone over.
+The teams combine to score 169.2 points per game, 11.7 more points than this matchup's total.
+Colorado State has a 7-3 record against the spread while going 9-1 overall in the last 10 games.
+New Mexico has gone 7-3 against the spread and 9-1 overall in its last 10 contests.

 Bet on this or any college basketball matchup at BetMGM